-Many environmentalists also fear that this issue might inevitably become congruent with the allegorical, “canary in the coal mine.”
-That is to say, building Keystone XL Pipeline could lead to irreversible, environmental damage.
-Beyond just those reasons, for disapproving of the future pipeline, drilling this Canadian oil could also lead to advanced stages of global warming and in essence, trigger a variety of long term, negative side effects such as irrigation issues, flooding and food shortages.
-This means…. that while the construction costs of building the Keystone Pipeline will create some jobs….. that environmental damage caused by Keystone, could end up costing American’s more money, down the line.
+Furthermore, many environmentalists also fear that building Keystone might inevitably become congruent with the allegorical, “canary in the coal mine.”
+That is to say, building the Keystone XL Pipeline could lead to irreversible, environmental damage.
+Now, to take that 2 steps further, building this pipeline and drilling the Canadian oil targeted by Keystone… could also lead to advanced stages of global warming and in essence trigger a variety of long term, negative side effects, such as; irrigation issues, flooding and food shortages, down the line.
+This means…. that while the construction costs of building the Keystone Pipeline will create some jobs….. that the environmental damage caused by Keystone, could end up costing American’s much more money, down the line.

-Over the past century, Earth’s biodiversity has become egregiously threatened and as more species fall into extinction, issues such as the Keystone XL Pipeline, grow in importance.
+Furthermore, over the past century, Earth’s biodiversity has become egregiously threatened and as more species fall into extinction, issues such as the Keystone XL Pipeline, grow in importance.
 Today, 97% of scientists agree that climate change is real and man made.
-This is a fact.
+That is a fact.
 Furthermore, this fact is confirmed by both, the federal government and NASA.
-Nevertheless, the main issue in these debate, is that a minority of CORRUPT POLITICIANS, continue to lobby for the US Keystone XL Pipeline, despite the long term environmental ramifications.
-Worse yet, many who support this pipeline, while again full well knowing the economic and environmental disadvantages that this construction project requires.
+Nevertheless, the main issue behind these debates continues to revolve around a minority of CORRUPT POLITICIANS, whom continue to lobby for the Keystone XL Pipeline, despite the long term environmental ramifications.
+Worse yet, many who support this pipeline, while again full well knowing the economic and environmental disadvantages that this construction project requires, simply don’t care.

 Look at the smog over LA.
-How obvious does it have to become, for people to notice that pumping Keystone, is a bad idea for Earth’s future?
+How obvious does it have to be, for people to notice that pumping Keystone… is probably a bad idea, for Earth’s future?

 On top of that, “as statistical analysis,” becomes a larger part of the American economy and simultaneously, Americans continue, “naturally talking about the weather,” doesn’t it feel as though the planet, just might be trying to tell us something?